koinos/koinos-docs/docs/nodes/configuration.md

 ```

 Re-run the health checks relevant to the changed service.
 Keep the preserved
-files until the change is proven healthy.
+files until the change is verified healthy.

 ## Dangerous and recovery-only settings